 Understanding the Importance of Capacity Management

 Capacity can change for a given business or organization due to changing conditions and/or external influences like seasonal demand, changes in the industry itself, and macroeconomic considerations such as interest rates and national productivity.
 Companies must be able to pivot to meet these challenges in a cost-efficient manner.
-For example, in the case of a doctors practice, if the number of patients that choose a particular doctor’s practice rises substantially due to any number of reasons, steps must be taken to ensure that capacity in the waiting room is adequate to hold more patients, and more nurses and Physicians Assistants may need to be hired to see more patients daily while ensuring that the quality of care doesn’t degrade.
+For example, in the case of a doctor's practice, if the number of patients that choose a particular doctor’s practice rises substantially due to any number of reasons, steps must be taken to ensure that the capacity in the waiting room is adequate to hold more patients.
+Additionally, more nurses and Physicians Assistants may need to be hired to see more patients daily while ensuring that the quality of care doesn’t degrade.

 If you take another example, like public transport, capacity management principles can be used to maximize the use of available seats/train cars/routes so revenue can be maximized while maintaining riders' comfort, and convenience.

 In an article called “Mind the Seat Limit: On Capacity Management in Public Automated Shuttles,” (Mirnig, et al. June 2021) the authors discuss whether automated shuttles would be successful as an option for customers and whether automation would result in a cost-saving with no reduction in safety or convenience for the passengers.
 Capacity management in this study was done with a ticketing booking app.
 The majority of participants in the study indicated that the app that was developed for the study was a useful way to book a seat on the autonomous shuttle and that they would use it.
-It can be extrapolated from the results of this study that most forms of public transportation could benefit from some form of capacity management in the form of ticketing/booking before the ride has taken place for passengers that choose to use an app on either a mobile device or a kiosk.
+It can be extrapolated from the results of this study that most forms of public transportation could benefit from some form of capacity management in ticketing/booking before the ride has taken place for passengers that choose to use an app on either a mobile device or a kiosk.